josechang/sciinfo/README.md

 ### Create a user on Centos ###

-* Step 1 : Find the URL
+* Step 1: Find the URL

 		adduser <username>

-* Step 2 : Set the password of the user
+* Step 2: Set the password of the user

 		passwd <username>

+* Step 3: Execute the following command

+		/usr/sbin/visudo

+* Step 4: Add the user to sudo list

+	Find:

+		## Allow root to run any commands anywhere
+		root	ALL=(ALL)	ALL

+	Change to:

+		## Allow root to run any commands anywhere
+		root	ALL=(ALL)	ALL
+		<username>	ALL=(ALL)	ALL

-* Step 3 : Login with the new user
+* Step 5: Re-login with the new username

 ### Set up git ###

-* Step 1 : Install git on Centos
+* Step 1: Install git on Centos

+		sudo yum install git

-* Step 1 : Find the URL
+* Step 2: Find the URL

 	Open the Browser and login to https://bitbucket.org/nordron/nordron-sciinfo/overview and find the HTTPS link on the top-right of the page.

-* Step 2 : Clone the repository
+* Step 3: Clone the repository

 	First move to the ~ directory